Saving Electricity home

 Annual average daily solar radiation per month (using a flat-plate collector facing south at a fixed tilt equal to the latitude of the site, which maximizes input).
 The scale is the same for peak sunlight hours.
 For example, yellow-shaded areas get an average of 5 to 6 hours of peak sun per day. (from NationalAtlas.gov)

-The size of your system is arbitrary -- you can pick any size you want.
+The size of your system is arbitrary—you can pick any size you want.
 That's because in most cases you'll still be connected to your utility, so you don't have to try to generate 100% of your needs 100% of the time.
-You can get a smaller system to supply 80%, 50%, or just 15% of your needs, which lowers the system cost.
+You can get a smaller system to supply, say, 80% or 50% of your needs, which lowers the system cost.
 Even with a small system, you're still reducing the amount of pollution being generated at the power plant, because you'll be using less of their electricity.
-You could also go the other direction, getting a system to make 150% or 200% of your needs, selling the excess you generate back to your utility company.
+You could also go the other direction, getting a system to make 150% of your needs, selling the excess you generate back to your utility company.
 The point is, the size of your system isn't something you figure with a calculator, it's your own personal preference.

 Many people size their system to match the amount of electricity they use, even though sometimes they'll be getting some of that energy from the grid, and sometimes they'll be sending excess that they generate back to the grid.
 See the previous section for more on that.
 Let's say you want to go that route: How big a system do you need?
 Here's a rough estimate, based on a typical house.